 So we start looking at whether it’s paid media and you’re doing digital ad spend and which creative will work best, to social media–what should I share and when?
 And what hashtags should I use?
 To email, to content marketing–what blog posts should I write?
 And what should I include in the blog post?
 All of these daily activities for many of us really, you’re trying to predict outcomes that then guys, what you do.
 That’s the stuff where machines excel.
 Intelligent machines excel at data-driven repetitive, predictive things.

 Pam Didner: You are saying that we should look at our, where, uh, our job and we also, we always have templates and process, right.
 To do our job, right.
 If we want to send the email campaigns, we have to select the content.
-We have to, uh, write a copy.
+We have to write a copy.
 We have images and that we have to select, and we have to put that email together.
-We send it out.
+Then, we send it out.

 Because it’s somehow a template, I’m a process being set up.
 There are certain tasks in the job that AI can take over to do for us.
-They probably can write a copy.
-They probably can select the images.
+They probably can write a copy, select the images.
 They probably can also automatically send it to the people.
 So that sounds great.

 Do you think that AI will take over the marketer’s jobs?
 Do you think some of the marketing’s jobs will be eliminated because of that technological advancement?